colder-is-better/litecoind-fulcrum/README.md

 ```

 Using your favorite text editor, open `litecoin.conf`, delete the last line (`rpcauth=run_rpcauth.py_and_change_me`), and replace it with the string `rpcauth.py` gave you.
-In our example, `litecoin.conf` will be looking like this:
+In our example, `litecoin.conf` will look like this:

 ```bash
 # Accept JSON-RPC commands